nishitYork/react-fundamentals-v2/README.md

 - **useEffect** combines multiple lifecycle methods in a cleaner API
 - **Prop Drilling** is simple but can be cumbersome in deep component trees
 - **Context API** provides a solution for sharing data across distant components
+- **Controlled components** manage form data with React state
+- **Uncontrolled components** use refs to access DOM values when needed
 - Best practices:
   - Prefer functional components with hooks for new code
   - Calculate values during rendering when possible
   - Use dependencies correctly in useEffect
   - Clean up resources to prevent memory leaks
   - Choose the right data sharing pattern for your application's needs
+  - Select the appropriate form handling strategy based on your requirements

 ---